modelica/newsletter/_2020-03/LetterFromTheBoard.md

 in particular for the [Modelica language - version 3.5](https://github.com/modelica/ModelicaSpecification), and for [FMI - version 3.0](https://github.com/modelica/fmi-standard).

-Despite the worldwide Coronavirus epidemic, it was possible to organize two Modelica Conferences in 2020, both as pure online conferences:
+Despite the worldwide Coronavirus pandemic, it was possible to organize two Modelica Conferences in 2020, both as pure online conferences:

 - The American Modelica Conference 2020